 IV.
 Engaging the Reader

-NOTE: Choose only one strategy for engaging your readers; avoid giving an impression that your paper is more flash than substance.
+NOTE: It is important that you choose only one of the suggested strategies for engaging your readers.
+This avoids giving an impression that your paper is more flash than substance and does not distract from the substance of your study.

 Freedman, Leora and Jerry Plotnick.
 Introductions and Conclusions.
 University College Writing Centre.
 University of Toronto; Introduction.
 The Structure, Format, Content, and Style of a Journal-Style Scientific Paper.
 Department of Biology.
 Bates College; Introductions.
 The Writing Center.
 University of North Carolina; Introductions.
 The Writer’s Handbook.
 Writing Center.
 University of Wisconsin, Madison; Introductions, Body Paragraphs, and Conclusions for an Argument Paper.
 The Writing Lab and The OWL.
 Purdue University; “Writing Introductions.”
 In Good Essay Writing: A Social Sciences Guide.
 Peter Redman.
 4th edition.
 (London: Sage, 2011), pp. 63-70; Resources for Writers: Introduction Strategies.
 Program in Writing and Humanistic Studies.
 Massachusetts Institute of Technology; Sharpling, Gerald.
 Writing an Introduction.
 Centre for Applied Linguistics, University of Warwick; Samraj, B. “Introductions in Research Articles: Variations Across Disciplines.”
 English for Specific Purposes 21 (2002): 1–17; Swales, John and Christine B. Feak.
 Academic Writing for Graduate Students: Essential Skills and Tasks.
 2nd edition.
 Ann Arbor, MI: University of Michigan Press, 2004; Writing Your Introduction.
 Department of English Writing Guide.
 George Mason University.

 Avoid the "Dictionary" Introduction

 Giving the dictionary definition of words related to the research problem may appear appropriate because it is important to define specific terminology that readers may be unfamiliar with.
 However, anyone can look a word up in the dictionary and a general dictionary is not a particularly authoritative source because it doesn't take into account the context of your topic and doesn't offer particularly detailed information.
 Also, placed in the context of a particular discipline, a term or concept may have a different meaning than what is found in a general dictionary.
 If you feel that you must seek out an authoritative definition, use a subject specific dictionary or encyclopedia [e.g., if you are a sociology student, search for dictionaries of sociology].
 A good database for obtaining definitive definitions of concepts or terms is Credo Reference.